Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Numerical Results

 \subsection{Training Database}

 We created multiple databases of the Earth-asteroid-Earth optimal trajectories (with each screening algorithm, with or without the pseudo-asteroids) and compared the performance of the surrogate models trained on each database.
-For each optimal trajectory, 10 pseudo-asteroids are considered if the optimization problem is feasible.
-Table \ref{tab:cases_database} summarizes the definition of the database.
-For reference, Table \ref{tab:cases_database} also shows the data generation speed using the parallel computation on a 3.0 GHz Intel Core i9 workstation with 18 cores/36 threads.
+Table \ref{tab:cases_database} summarizes the definition of the database. \majorblue{Cases 2, 3, 5, 6, and 7 introduce pseudo-asteroids to efficiently increase the size of the database.
+Once we find the optimal trajectory, we generate 10 pseudo-asteroids that spacecraft can fly by in the same trajectory.
+By introducing 10 pseudo-asteroids per each trajectory optimization, we can multiple the size of the database by $(1+10)$ with low computation time.} For reference, Table \ref{tab:cases_database} also shows the data generation speed using the parallel computation on a 3.0 GHz Intel Core i9 workstation with 18 cores/36 threads.
 Introducing pseudo-asteroids speeds up the computational time significantly and therefore increases the database size greatly.

 As the post-process of the database generation, we remove outliers which do not satisfy the condition $0.5<a<10$au and $\Delta V<$10km/s, and apply the $\tan^{-1}(\cdot)$ operation to the outputs with $\Delta t_{f,90\%}=30$ days, $\Delta v_{\infty,f,90\%}=2$ km/s, and $\Delta V_{90\%}=1$ km/s.